Logo

 Paul Simon is an avid fan of the New York Rangers ice hockey team, the New York Knicks basketball team and the New York Yankees baseball team.

-Paul Simon invited the six teens to experience recording at Columbia studios with engineer Roy Halee.
+Paul Simon invited the six teenagers to experience the recording process at Columbia studios with engineer Roy Halee.

-In 2003, Paul Simon signed on as a supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and free lessons to children in public schools in the US He sits on the organization's board of directors as an honorary member.
+In 2003, Paul Simon became a supporter of Little Kids Rock, a nonprofit organization that provided free musical instruments and free lessons to children in public schools in the US He sits on the organization's board of directors as an honorary member.

-Paul Simon is a major benefactor and one of the co-founders, with Irwin Redlener, of the Children's Health Project and The Children's Health Fund which started by creating specially equipped "buses" to take medical care to children in medically under-served areas, urban and rural.
+Paul Simon is a major benefactor and one of the co-founders, with Irwin Redlener, of the Children's Health Project and The Children's Health Fund which began by creating specially equipped buses to take medical care to children in medically under-served areas, both urban and rural.